Industry Insights

 Written by Jonathan Cage | Aug 6, 2021 3:41:46 PM

-When embarking upon material replacement initiatives in the name of sustainability and corporate social responsibility, a key factor in the decision making process - although we may not want to admit it - is cost.
-Ultimately, a solution that may check all of the boxes on other requirements becomes a non-starter if it results in a significant increase in raw material cost or requires a complete overhaul or replacement of existing systems and processes.
+When embarking upon packaging material replacement initiatives in the name of sustainability and corporate social responsibility, a key factor in the decision-making process, although we may not want to admit it, is cost.
+Ultimately, a solution that may check all of the boxes on environmental and operational requirements becomes a non-starter if it leads to a significant increase in raw material cost or requires a complete overhaul of existing systems.

-From yield, to output & capacity, to CAPEX, when evaluating options for rollstock supply into form fill seal processes, the ultimate cost goes well beyond the cost per pound.
-Continue reading to learn about 3 factors related to polymer selection that can impact the overall cost of your material replacement projects:
+From yield, to output & capacity, to CAPEX, when evaluating options for form fill seal applications, the true cost of packaging material replacement goes far beyond the cost per pound.
+Below, we explore three critical cost factors to consider when selecting alternative polymers for FFS.

 Take the following example: